 What is supported decision making?

-Supported Decision Making (SDM) is a tool that provides people with disabilities the opportunity to make their own decisions by choosing supporters to help them make choices.
+Supported Decision Making (SDM) is a tool that provides people the opportunity to make their own decisions by choosing supporters to help them make choices.
 A person using SDM selects their team of trusted people, such as friends, family members, or professionals, to serve as supporters while making their own decisions.
 SDM provides the opportunity for people with disabilities to be in control of their life, self-determined and their own agents of change.
 Supported Decision Making can be used as an alternative to Guardianship, so that no one person is making decisions for the person with a disability.
 By using Supported Decision Making, we begin to educate the broader community around the contribution and value that people with disabilities bring to the table.
 We create the threads of connection, respect and understanding of everyone’s right to self determination.

 How does Supported Decision Making work?